 Androgen Deprivation Therapy (ADT)

-In the absence of ADT therapy, the cause of hot flashes seems to be related to psychological and lifestyle factors rather than hormones.
+In the absence of ADT therapy, the cause of hot flashes can be related to lifestyle factors, if not from anxiety or stress, rather than hormones.

 - Mood swings and irritability